tasmota/docs/docs/ESP32.md

 ## Compiling for ESP32

-Uncomment in `platformio_tasmota32.ini` tasmota32 in line #9.
-Next build will create a `tasmota32.bin`.
+Uncomment the tasmota32xxx build you want to compile in `platformio_tasmota32.ini`.
+For exampple, uncommenting tasmota32 in line #9 will build `tasmota32.bin` on the next Build task in Platformio.

 ![platformio_override.ini](_media/esp32-pio.jpg)